cityofaustin/Residential-Permitting/_content/projects/Interior-Remodel/review.md

 ---
-title: The Review process for a Deck Permit in Austin
+title: The Review Process for an Interior Remodel Permit in Austin
 step_number: 4
-project_name: deck
+project_name: interior remodel
 ---